 There are also certain legal circumstances in which a counsellor is obliged or encouraged to consider breaching confidentiality.
 If you are concerned about these, I am happy to discuss them with you.

-Please feel free to contact me with any questions and for a no-obligation, no-charge initial phone consultation.
+Please feel free to contact me with any questions.
 I can usually offer new clients an appointment the following week, and sometimes sooner.

 Thank you for taking the time to read my profile.